#37 The Davis family

 I nod.
 “Is it that obvious that I’m not used to this much activity around me?”

 “Not to be rude, but yeah, it is.
 Plus, Dshawn always manages to find himself a girlfriend who hasn’t got a big family.”
 She winks at me.
-“I think he want to make sure all of her attention will be on him.
+“I think he wants to make sure all of her attention will be on him.
 Or maybe it’s just a coincidence.”

 When our work in the kitchen is done and we’ve turned the dinner table into a birthday buffet full of coffee, tea, chilled soda cans, birthday cake and an assortment of snacks, Asia pulls me with her to the garden where we find the oldest kid Marcus playing badminton with his sister Nia.
 Terryl is sitting in a chair with baby Aliyah on his lap.
 Dshawn is right next to him, looking a little lost, to be honest.
 I guess he wasn’t kidding when he said he has no idea what to do with his siblings.